Atlantic Flyway Shorebird Initiative 2022 Request for Proposals

 This program focuses on priority shorebird sites along the U.S. Atlantic seaboard, the Florida gulf coast and panhandle, and priority wintering sites for the focal species, including portions of the Caribbean and South America.

 - Focal species: NFWF seeks proposals that advance American oystercatcher, red knot and whimbrel focal species goals.
-In 2021, we specifically seek site-based projects that continue population and reproductive success monitoring for American oystercatcher and population monitoring for red knot.
-NFWF also seeks projects that complete population estimates and evaluate threats for non-breeding red knots using the US coast of Georgia as well as in Brazil, Argentina and Chile.
+In 2022, we specifically seek site-based projects that continue population and reproductive success monitoring for American oystercatcher and population monitoring for red knot.
+NFWF also seeks projects that complete population estimates and evaluate threats for non-breeding red knots using the US coast of Georgia as well as in Brazil, Argentina, and Chile.
+NFWF is also interested in projects that increase coordination of whimbrel conservation efforts, address whimbrel juvenile production, survival and recruitment knowledge gaps, and assess/address threats during migration and the non-breeding period.

-- Restore habitat: NFWF seeks projects that restore shorebird habitat within the 10 business plan focal areas [Business plan – refer to page 9] and engage with key stakeholders at local and regional levels.
-While it is unlikely that the resources are adequate for large-scale restoration projects at this time, NFWF is interested in project planning and preliminary design for large-scale restoration efforts or best management practices for restoration projects to benefit shorebird species.
+- Restore habitat: NFWF seeks projects that restore shorebird habitat within the 10 business plan focal areas [Business plan – refer to page 9], particularly red knot foraging beach habitat, whimbrel roost sites, and American oystercatcher foraging, roosting, and breeding habitat.
+While it is unlikely that the resources are adequate for large-scale restoration projects at this time, NFWF is interested in project planning and preliminary design for large-scale restoration efforts and coordination efforts that incorporate shorebird habitat considerations into coastal management policies and procedures.
 [Business Plan – refer to page 12, Strategy 2, (a) and (b)].

 - Improve habitat management: NFWF seeks projects that improve habitat management at Tier 1* breeding, staging and/or wintering sites for American oystercatcher and red knot along the eastern seaboard.
-Activities should focus on implementing best management practices developed by the AFSI working group to reduce human disturbance and predation by working with local community groups or networks of local organizations.
+Activities should focus on efforts to implement and evaluate best management practices developed by the AFSI working group to reduce human disturbance and predation by working with local community groups or networks of local organizations.
 [Business Plan – refer to page 13, Strategy 3, 3.1 (a)].

 * Tier 1 sites are listed in the Business Plan Annex.